 All of these changes can affect a woman’s sexuality and her ability and interest in sexual activity.

 Self-esteem and body image are important factors that define how a woman feels about herself.
 If your feelings about yourself and your body change, it can influence how you feel about being intimate with others.
 These are some of the side effects of treatment that may affect your body image.

 Questions to ask before treatment

 Many women are uncomfortable talking about sex.
 It may help to bring up the subject with your doctor or nurse before you start treatment so you are better prepared for how it may affect you sexually.
 Take the time to gather as much information as possible.
-Here are some questions you may want to ask your doctor or nurse before treatment.
-Consider asking your partner to be with you during these discussions.
+Think about asking your partner to be with you during these discussions.
+Here are some questions you may want to ask your doctor or nurse before treatment:

 How will my cancer and its treatment affect my desire for sex?

 Will I cause harm to myself or to my partner if I have sex?

 Are there any restrictions that I should be aware of?